ANALYSIS-Indian airlines risk consolidation, plane repossessions amid COVID-19 surge

 Daily COVID-19 cases in India https://graphics.reuters.com/HEALTH-CORONAVIRUS/INDIA/xlbpgemjlpq/chart.png

-(Reporting by Aditi Shah in New Delhi and Jamie Freed in Sydney, editing by Richard Pullin)
+(Reporting by Aditi Shah in New Delhi and Jamie Freed in Sydney, editing by Richard Pullin and Barbara Lewis)

 ((Jamie.Freed@thomsonreuters.com;))